Maurice Green (virologist): Research

-In addition to determining many of the basic concepts of adenovirology, Green conducted seminal studies to determine the role that these viruses play in human cancer.
+In addition to determining many of the basic concepts of neurovirology, Green conducted seminal studies to determine the role that these viruses play in human cancer.
 He demonstrated that although these viruses are endemic in the human population and have oncogenic potential in rodents, they appear to play no detectable part in the formation of any of the major human cancers.

 Green studied not only adenoviruses but also many other tumorigenic viruses.
 At the time, it was commonly hypothesized that since tumor viruses cause certain cancers in animal species, they might also cause cancers in humans.
 Green embarked on a large study to ask whether human cancers contain tumor virus genes.
 This study, funded by the National Institutes of Health via the Virus Cancer Program, was a major component of President Richard Nixon's ‘War on Cancer.’
-Green collected over 2500 tumor samples and analyzed them for the presence of different DNA and RNA tumor viruses.
+Green collected over 2,500 tumor samples and analyzed them for the presence of different DNA and RNA tumor viruses.
 Nearly all the samples were negative.
 These carefully controlled data, which were published in a series of papers, argued strongly against a viral etiology of human cancer.
 One exception was the detection of papillomavirus DNA in urogenital cancers; Green was probably the first to make this finding, although he was the second to publish it in the scientific literature.